Lutung Kasarung: Purbasari's exile

 This angered Purbararang, the elder daughter.
 With her fiancé Indrajaya, she went to a witch and asked her to cast a magical spell and potion upon Purbasari.
-The witch prepared a dangerous lulur (traditional body lotion) and Purbararang tricked Purbasari on using the lotion.
+The witch prepared a dangerous lulur (traditional body lotion) and Purbararang tricked Purbasari into using the lotion.
 The lulur left Purbasari with a rash all over her body.
 This illness was regarded as a curse from the gods, so Purbasari was exiled from the palace and driven to live in a shack in the jungle.

 In the jungle, Purbasari's only companions were the animals.
-One of these was a black monkey named Lutung Kasarung, who was actually the cursed god Guruminda, and who had magical powers and could talk with humans.
+One of these was a black monkey named Lutung Kasarung, who was the cursed god Guruminda, and who had magical powers and could talk with humans.
 To help Purbasari, Lutung Kasarung took her to a lake and told her to bathe in it.
-He then took some sinom (young tamarind leaves) from the tree, gave it to Purbasari and told her to rub her body with it.
+He then took some sinom (young tamarind leaves) from the tree, gave it to Purbasari, and told her to rub her body with it.
 This magically cured the skin condition caused by the witch's spell and restored her beauty.

 One morning, Purbasari awoke and was surprised to find herself in a beautiful palace—Lutung Kasarung had transformed her humble shack into a palace overnight.
 The news of the palace that had magically appeared in the jungle attracted people from all around.
-When they learned that a kind, generous, and beautiful princess lived there, many stayed, creating a lively new town where there had been jungle.
+When they learned that a kind, generous, and beautiful princess lived there, many stayed, creating a lively new town where there was jungle.
 The news of the new town reached Purbararang; when she discovered that her younger sister ruled the town, she was consumed with envy.

 Purbararang decided to bring Purbasari down by giving her impossible tasks to do.
-One day a banteng bull ran amok and began wreaking havoc in the capital city.
+One day, a banteng bull ran amok and began wreaking havoc in the capital city.
 No man was able to stop it as it destroyed the square and the marketplace.
 Purbararang sent a messenger to Purbarsari, ordering her to catch the raging bull.
-Purbasari was distressed; but Lutung Kasarung told her to take a lock of her own hair and put it around the bull's neck.
+Purbasari was distressed, but Lutung Kasarung told her to take a lock of her hair and put it around the bull's neck.
 Purbarsari did so, and the bull was instantly tamed.

 Purbararang then ordered Purbasari to make a dam and dry up the Lubuk Sipatahunan wetlands, so that she could catch the fish in them.
 Lutung Kasarung again saved the day, magically drying up the wetlands.
-While the people were catching fish, a mysterious handsome man appeared and presented some fishes to the princesses.
+While the people were catching fish, a mysterious handsome man appeared and presented some fish to the princesses.
 Purbararang was smitten with the handsome man and instantly forgot about her fiancé Indrajaya.
-The man, who was actually Lutung Kasarung temporarily transformed back into his form as Guruminda, gave his fish to Purbasari and then vanished.
+The man, who was Lutung Kasarung temporarily transformed back into his form as Guruminda, gave his fish to Purbasari, and then vanished.
 This only made Purbararang more jealous of her sister.